PCBs

 PCBs Pie Chart

 An analysis of PCB removal demonstrates the value of the City's Integrated Plan.
 Mandated projects would deliver about 17 grams of PCB removal annually for the River.
 When the voluntary components of the City's Integrated Plan—running the membrane filtration technology at the wastewater plant during the non-critical season and addressing the stormwater runoff from the Cochran Basin—the results reach nearly 30 grams of PCB removal annually.
+With membrane treatment now installed at the wastewater plant, over 99% of PCBs entering the facility are removed.

 Additionally, it's important to note that PCBs are ubiquitous in the environment, and a multiple strategies are needed to address the problem in any significant way.
-A holistic approach and multiple strategies employed in the City’s Integrated Plan add up to the best PCB reduction for the river.
+The holistic approach and multiple strategies employed in the City's Integrated Plan add up to the best PCB reduction for the river.

 PCBs Bioaccumulate